unionlabs/union/site/src/routes/blog/the-journey-so-far/+page.md

 Thriving web3 infrastructure should be accessible to everyone.
 This means not only increasing the number of supported blockchains but also fostering a community of developers, users, and partners who share our vision.
 We can build an interconnected world that transcends borders.

+## A sneak peak

+We have worked hard to be the first with an IBC connection between Ethereum and our testnet.
+Here we present live logs (once caught up) of our connection, where a Cosmwasm contract and Solidity contract are playing ping-pong.

+Note that this is not a dummy or hacky setup, we have:

+1. The full IBC stack on Union and Sepolia,
+2. Light clients on both sides are properly implemented including (non)membership proofs, header verification via ZK proof, etc.
+3. A fully functional stateless relayer.
+(Voyager)
+4. An efficient zero-knowledge prover.
+(Galois)

 <Xterm/>

+For the first person that can point us to the contract addresses in use; DM our [twitter](https://x.com/union_build) for a reward.

 ## Join the Union